drakkan/sftpgo/README.md

     - `keyboard_interactive_auth_program`, string.
 Absolute path to an external program to use for keyboard interactive authentication.
 See the "Keyboard Interactive Authentication" paragraph for more details.
 - **"data_provider"**, the configuration for the data provider
     - `driver`, string.
 Supported drivers are `sqlite`, `mysql`, `postgresql`, `bolt`, `memory`
     - `name`, string.
 Database name.
 For driver `sqlite` this can be the database name relative to the config dir or the absolute path to the SQLite database.
+For driver `memory` this is the (optional) path relative to the config dir or the absolute path to the users dump to load.
     - `host`, string.
 Database host.
 Leave empty for drivers `sqlite`, `bolt` and `memory`
     - `port`, integer.
 Database port.
 Leave empty for drivers `sqlite`, `bolt` and `memory`
     - `username`, string.
 Database user.
 Leave empty for drivers `sqlite`, `bolt` and `memory`